 Michigan Rental Agreement

 A Michigan rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Michigan landlord-tenant law governs these agreements and rental terms must be within the limits allowed by law.
+Michigan landlord-tenant law governs and regulates these agreements.

 Michigan Rental Agreement Types